 Luke AllenLuke has worked with RRI’s Strategic Communications team since August, 2016, and previously interned with the Tenure Facility.
 Prior to joining the Tenure Facility, Luke was a Lantos – Humanity in Action Fellow in the Office of U.S. Representative Gregory Meeks, where he worked on foreign policy issues with an emphasis on Europe and the Americas.
 He previously completed the Humanity in Action Fellowship program in the Netherlands, where he studied and wrote on social justice issues in the Dutch context.
 Luke graduated from Macalester College in 2014 with a degree in international studies and political science.
 As a student, Luke’s interest in development led him to spend a semester abroad in Senegal, where he interned with a local development NGO.
 Before moving to Washington, Luke also worked in the field of immigration law in Minnesota and Iowa.

-Sandra León BolourianSenior Manager, Finance and Administration
+Sandra León BolourianSenior Manager, Programs

-Sandra León BolourianSandra León Bolourian is Senior Manager, Finance and Administration at RRI.
+Sandra León BolourianSandra León Bolourian is Senior Manager, Programs at RRI.
 She manages the Strategic Response Mechanism Program and is responsible, among others, for ensuring the integrity of collaborative agreements with Partners and Collaborators, as well as other agreements.
 During her tenure at RRI, Sandra has been responsible for the administration of the Tenure Facility and the Country and Regional Program (CRP), as well as overseeing the administrative systems for CRP and the Global Programs.
 Sandra is a seasoned professional with over 20 years of experience in administration, human resources, external relations, event planning, and public affairs in large international organizations and smaller non-profits.
 Sandra came to RRI from the World Bank’s Latin America Social Protection program.
 Prior to that, and following a 14-year career at INTELSAT, an intergovernmental cooperative of over 147 nations, she worked at Calvert Foundation, a non-profit investing in disadvantaged communities.
 She holds an M.B.A. in international business and a B.A. in radio and television, with a minor in sociology from George Washington University.
 She is fluent in English, Spanish, and French.